AlexanderAdelAU/Small-Shell-for-the-TMS9900/README.md

 - **Context-Aware Listings:** The `DIR` command automatically filters its output based on the current active folder.

-### "Clever BDOS" Root Fallback
+### "BDOS" Root Fallback
-To prevent duplicating system utilities (like `XMODEM` or `BDTEST`) into every folder, the Shell utilizes a "Clever BDOS" fallback architecture.
+To prevent duplicating system utilities (like `XMODEM` or `FILEEDIT`) into every folder, the Shell utilizes a "BDOS" fallback architecture.
 If an external command is typed and cannot be found in the current subfolder, the Shell safely overrides the search target to `00` (Root) via FCB offset 18.
 This allows utilities residing in the Root directory to be executed globally from within any subfolder without altering the user's working directory state.